 Technology and the way people work are constantly changing.
 Nearly 70% of people use their own personal devices to complete work tasks and businesses are embracing this change.
 What happens as new technology is introduced, new staff is brought on, and new offices are opened?
 All of these scenarios could become compliance and logistical nightmares.

-An important role of managed IT services for law firms is to implement a device policy and ensure that the devices people are using are compliant with law firm security standards.
+An important role of managed it services for legal service companies or law firms is to implement a device policy and ensure that the devices people are using are compliant with law firm security standards.
 The same goes for devices issued by the firm to employees including smartphones, tablets, or laptops.

 Deploying new devices can be a time-intensive undertaking for IT staff that are already stretched thin.
 Managed IT services allow law firms to embrace agile work environments by deploying devices quickly, ensuring compliance, and verifying that all services are working as intended.
 This reduces downtime for employees and also allows other IT concerns to be managed quickly and effectively.
 On-site IT staff simply do not have the manpower to manage device deployments as well as other requests in the same way that managed IT services can.